 Plain Language Rule Analysis: This subchapter was adopted in 2004 to establish consistent standards for the rehabilitation of wildlife, ensure that all persons engaged in wildlife rehabilitation are qualified, and to ensure that rehabilitators provide humane care and housing for wildlife being rehabilitated.
-These proposed revisions will clarify existing rules and establish new requirements for people licensed to rehabilitate wild animals based on what the department has learned after ten years of experience administering the subchapter.
+These proposed revisions will clarify existing rules and establish new requirements for people licensed to rehabilitate wild animals based on what the department has learned after more than ten years of experience administering the subchapter.
 Specifically, these rules would:

-SECTION 1 establishes a definition for the word "cage" to clarify that it can mean any type of enclosure.

-SECTIONS 2 and 4 establish definitions of direct and indirect supervision to clarify that the actual presence of the licensee or consulting veterinarian is required in certain situations.
-These sections also define that a "subpermittee" is a person who is working in a limited capacity under the supervision of the holder of an advanced license for wildlife rehabilitation.
+SECTION 1 establishes a definition of basic care which is feeding, watering, and cleaning to provide for an animal's basic needs.
+The section also establishes a definition for "cage" to clarify that it can mean any type of enclosure.
+Finally, this section establishes a definition of direct supervision to clarify that the actual presence of the licensee or consulting veterinarian is required in certain situations.

-SECTION 3 updates a cross reference to American veterinary medical association standards so that it will always refer to the current standards.
+SECTION 2 updates a cross reference to American veterinary medical association standards so that it will always refer to the current standards.